bmripper/bmripper.github.io/README.md

 ## Table of Contents

-- What to do when there is limited data, using theoretical distribution models?
+- What to do when there is limited data?
 [Data Analytics Project](https://bmripper.github.io/aba_project.html)
-- What is the most likely outcome, using supervised learning with classification?
+- What group most likely belong?
 [Data Visualization Project]
-- What are the underlying topics, using unsupervised learning with dimensionality reduction and clustering?
+- What are the underlying document topics?
-- What is the optimal solution, using reinforcement learning?
+- What is the optimal solution?
 [Artificial Intelligence Project](https://bmripper.github.io/ai_project.html)
-- Optional: How to run data analyses on map and census data, using ArcGIS?
+- Optional: How to run analyses on map and census data?
 [Geographic Information Systems Project](https://bmripper.github.io/gis_project.html)